 $0.0569 per GB

-We got many questions from different customers how they will be charged for the Azure Backup, the below table will help you understand the pricing.
+We got many questions from different customers about how they will be charged for the Azure Backup, the below table will help you understand the pricing.

 Number of VM’s